-(1) The salaries, actual and necessary expenses, and expenses incident to the conduct and maintenance of the office shall be paid by the state.
-Actual and necessary expenses shall be paid as provided in sections 81-1174 to 81-1177.
+(1) The salaries and expenses incident to the conduct and maintenance of the office shall be paid by the state.
+Other expenses shall be paid by the state as provided in sections 81-1174 to 81-1177.

-(2) The salaries and actual and necessary travel expenses of the probation service shall be paid by the state.
-Actual and necessary expenses shall be paid as provided in sections 81-1174 to 81-1177.
+(2) The salaries and travel expenses of the probation service shall be paid by the state.
+Travel expenses shall be paid as provided in sections 81-1174 to 81-1177.

 (3) Except as provided in sections 29-2262 and 29-2262.04, the costs of drug testing and equipment incident to the electronic surveillance of individuals on probation shall be paid by the state.